MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **WriteOperationCount** – The number of write operations performed.
 (Windows only)

 - **WriteTransferCount** – The number of bytes written.
 (Windows only)

+#### Office.Performance.OPerfMon.HangDetected

+Collected when an Office application experiences a hang of the user interface.
+The collected data is used to assess prevalence, impact, and assist in root cause analysis of hangs experienced by customers so that they can be addressed by the product team.

+The following fields are collected:

+- **DurationMs** - duration of the hang in milliseconds.

+- **Modules** - list of Microsoft owned DLLs and memory address locations loaded into the Office application.

+- **ProcessName** - name of the Office application executable the hang occurred in, e.g. excel.exe.

+- **Stacks** - list of call stacks (frame addresses) and associated CPU and Wait durations that were observed to be running at the point the hang occurred.

 #### Office.PowerPoint.PPT.Android.RehearseView